-On the other hand, MongoDB Atlas demonstrated a reverse result.
-Its worse performance was on a 3-node with only 42,810 ops/sec with a latency of 14.11 ms, while it showed the maximum capabilities-and even outperformed DynamoDB-on an 18-node cluster, achieving 174,070 ops/sec with a latency of 2.4 ms.
+On the other hand, MongoDB Atlas demonstrated stable results and showed growth on each type of cluster.
+Its worse performance was on a 3-node with only 42,810 ops/sec with a latency of 14.11 ms, while it showed the maximum capabilities-on an 18-node cluster, achieving 174,070 ops/sec with a latency of 2.4 ms.